 A fatal accident may give rise to any number of feelings and reactions.
 Some are productive, others are less so.
 Some must be repressed, while others should be indulged.
 When you’re still fumbling in the thick of the trauma, it is neither your duty nor your advantage to move too quickly.
 On the one hand, the 2-year statute of limitations is not as long as it sounds; but on the other, there are many pitfalls for the unprepared in wrongful death claims.
 Filing a claim must not be procrastinated, but nor should it be carried out too quickly.
 If it is your particular reflex to respond to tragedy with decisive action, this is good—but take heed!
+Should you need additional assistance filing a claim, our wrongful death attorney in Utah is here to help.
 Your admirable initiative can be detrimental if it gives way to impulsiveness and/or lack of preparation:

 3 Reasons Not to Rush After a Fatal Accident